-The 2020 census also will make history: For the first time in the nation’s 243-year history, all households nationwide can complete the census by answering a questionnaire online.
+The 2020 census is also making history: For the first time in the nation’s 243-year history, all households nationwide can complete the census by answering a questionnaire online.
 It can also be completed by phone or on paper, by mail.
-In mid-March, most households nationwide will receive a letter inviting them to complete the 2020 census.
+In mid-March, most households nationwide received a letter inviting them to complete the 2020 census.
 The Census Bureau wants people to complete the survey as soon as they receive this invitation.
-If an online or paper questionnaire isn’t filled out by the official Census Day, April 1, an enumerator — also known as a census taker — will meet with the person to conduct an interview.
+If an online or paper questionnaire isn’t filled out by the official Census Day, April 1, enumerators — also known as census takers — will contact households to conduct an interview by phone or videoconference.

 Here’s the scoop:

 Q: What data is the census collecting?

 A: The decennial census (every 10 years) [is] where we count every single person in the United States, regardless of their status.
 We collect … basic information, such as age, location, gender and race.

 Q: Why should I take part in the census?

 A: It’s about the seats in the U.S. House of Representatives, because based on the information that we provide, the government then decides how many seats California will have in the U.S. House of Representatives.
 More important, it’s about the distribution of funds.
 So [through the federal budget, approximately] $675 billion every year is distributed to states and counties and the community’s vital programs, and it’s all based on the population count and the information that we provide to the government.

 It will also help [the government] decide the boundaries of our legislative districts, and reapportion the seats in the Congress.

 Q: What if I’m a Dreamer, DACA recipient or international student?